French Property Market Analysis - September 2022

 In the space of a few months mortgage interest rates have almost doubled in France, it’s been ten years since lending rates have risen this sharply.
 Since the start of 2022, there are even stricter limits when looking for French mortgages with buyers allowed to borrow with repayments lesser 35% of their total income.
 This is usually calculated before tax and taking into account other mortgages / loans / credit cards.

 In addition, lending terms have been tightened and are set to a maximum of 25 years.
 Do you want to find out if you qualify for a mortgage?
 Fill out the enquiry form and our financial experts will get back to you promptly to discuss your options.
-Or learn why should consider using a currency specialist to secure the best rate of exchange and save hundreds of pounds / euros in the process, you would have read about the effects of a strong USD, which is great news for US buyers.
+Or learn why should consider using a currency specialist to secure the best rate of exchange and save hundreds of pounds / euros in the process, you would have read about the effects of a strong USD, which is great news for American buyers.

 Everyone is Talking About Currency